rahulpatel008/JavaScript2025/README.md

 ## 📖 About

-This repo serves as a focused study guide for developers preparing for **front-end JavaScript interviews**.
+This repo serves as a focused study guide for developers preparing for **front-end JavaScript interviews questions and answers**.

 ---